CLINDA-AAU/simulacrumWorkflowR/paper.md

 # Limitations
-The Simulacrum version: The newest version of the simulacrum is required for implementing the workflow on the CAS database, due to the newest version is resembling the CAS database more than the earlier versions.
+The Simulacrum Version: The newest version of the simulacrum is required for implementing the workflow on the CAS database because it resembles the CAS database more closely than earlier versions.
+Thus, the functionalities of these packages are built for Simulacrum v2.1.0, which means that some functions will not support earlier versions of the Simulacrum..

 Data Differences: